babylonchain/covenant-signer/docs/deployment.md

 #### Download the code

-To get started, clone the repository to your local machine from GitHub; you can choose a specific version from the official [releases](https://github.com/babylonchain/covenant-signer/releases) page.
+To get started, clone the repository to your local machine from GitHub; please use the version according to the phase-1 system guidelines -- you can find all versions in the official [releases](https://github.com/babylonchain/covenant-signer/releases) page.

 ```shell